cross and crucifix banner

 7. F.P.
 Pickering, Literature and Art in the Middle Ages (1970)

-Cross: Design
+Cross: Designs

 1. Rudolf Koch, Christian Symbols (1996)